The Bankrate promise

 Choosing the right checking account will take some time.
 There’s a lot to think about and many options to weigh as you reflect on what’s most important.
 Depending on what you value, you may prefer an account offered by a community bank over an online bank or vice versa.

 As long as you’re willing to put in the effort, you’re bound to come across an account that’s a good fit.
-Don’t be afraid to ask questions and get into the nitty gritty so you’re fully aware of what’s to come when you finally choose an account.
+Asking questions and looking into the account’s disclosures can help to make sure you’re fully aware of what’s to come when you choose an account.